Work for Impact BlogAll Categories

 And whilst we are at it, we spoke to some lovely freelance writers already in the Work for Impact (WFI) community to hear what they had to say to help you hire freelance writers.

-What do freelance writers do?
+What do independent writers do?

 The most obvious answer to this question is, of course, freelance writers write.